 Let’s estimate that the vase costs ProFlowers $2, which means they’ve added another $5 profit to this sale.

-You hit ‘add to cart’ and out pops the sidebar.
+You hit ‘add to cart’ and out pops the sidebar with an in-cart upsell offer.
 Just then, you remember your friend works evenings, so you’re delighted to see that guaranteed morning delivery is available for $14.99.

 Let’s imagine ProFlowers pays an extra $10 for expedited order delivery.
 This means they’ve now added another $5 to their profit margin.

 At checkout, that original $28 flower bouquet you selected now comes to a total of $50.
 You’re happy to pay it because the upgrades are worth it to make your gift special.